SJ23 Tech Tip B24, (Updated 2021-05-25) Larrie Taylor, Phil Sutton, Alan Weld, Bob Schimmel, Tim Woods. | |

 |

-Ordering information.
-Search on Ebay for transom/stern boarding ladder.
-It's been suggested that the 5 stepper ladder is too long to fit on an SJ23 transom.
-If that is the case consider lowering the ladder so the bottom feet rest against the edge of the transom as installed on Siesta at left.
-The longer ladder sure makes it easier to get out of the water.
-SOLE MATES on ROUND RUNGS - If you have a ladder with round rungs the best improvement you can do is to install a flat step on top to make it easy on the feet!
-Round tubing may be easy on the hands, but it is very painful on bare feet that are fresh out of the water.
-The flat steps can be made from wood or vinyl.
-Wood has to be clear coated to protect it and vinyl is virtually maintenance free and immune to UV rays.
-Another technique is to install Sole Mates as shown above.
-These are 6" long sections of flat wood (or vinyl) fastened at the end of each rung.
-The end of each Sole Mate has a semicircular detent that fits around the vertical post.
-It prevents the step from rolling under the weight of a foot.
-You can make your own or order Sole Mates from WEST Marine, Model No. 490136 at $10.95 each, in the 1998 catalogue.
-Bruce tells me vinyl steps are now part of the specifications for this ladder.
 After I removed Panache's ladder I discovered that it was installed under a lot of strain that bent the metal frame and stressed the holes in the fibreglass.
 Try as I might I could not reinstall it.
 This is NOT GOOD!
 I solved the problem with a combination of some slight bending, some fiddling with the leg length and added a spacer under the bottom left foot till it fit to the original drilled holes.
 This of course is all due to the convex curve of the transom.
-Another solution is to shorten the longer leg so both legs touch the hull at the same time.
+Another solution is to shorten the longer leg so both bottom legs touch the hull at the same time.
 All four feet should touch the transom at the same time.
 Keep in mind that you require a reasonable space between the ladder and the hull for your toes.
 Some people have reinforced the transom with bracing from the inside.
 While I haven't found it necessary there are limits to how much strain the transom can hold.
 It would be perfectly fine to install some dimensional lumber to the inside of the transom.
-Mount it vertical and shape it to fit the transom.
+Mount it vertical and shape it to fit.
 Saturate it with epoxy to protect it from humidity.
 Add some bedding compound to remove hard spots between the wood and the fibreglass.
 Through bolt the ladder to the lumber using large stainless washers.
 Seal the bolt holes with butyl rubber or Sikaflex.
 Awe you know the routine!

-PANACHE LADDER - The steps on Panache's ladder are made from cedar to be soft on the feet.
-They spend 99.99% of their time inverted on the transom where the groove on the bottom of the rungs traps water.
-While I've drilled drainage holes I also regularly coat the wood with Sikkens Marine Cetol.
 As good as the Cetol is, I prefer to keep the steps covered with Sunbrella to protect against water, UV and ice damage.
 A much superior solution.
 Click here for a cloth pattern to cover the wood steps.
 The ends should be left open to ventilate the wood rung.
-Some time in the near future I will add a rope loop to assist with that all important first step, lifting your body out of the water.
-The rope loop will hang outside the ladder so it automatically drops when the ladder is deployed.
-You can't make this loop too long as your shin will pay the price when you foot slides under the transom.
+I added a rope loop (5/8" line) to the bottom to assist with that all important first step, lifting your body out of the water.
+The rope loop hangs outside the ladder so it automatically drops when the ladder is deployed.
+You can't make this loop too long though as your shin will pay the price when you foot slides under the transom.
 Its an important point to consider.

 |